J-141/AutoKeybot/src/AutoKeybot/ConsoleCommands.md

 ## queue mode [--queue]

-in this mode, normal commands are disabled. each line you type in the input stream would be parsed into a controllercommand and enqueue.
+in this mode, normal commands are disabled. each line you type in the input stream would be parsed into a queue command and enqueue/insert.
 Use this if you have another program take control of the commands.
+[ENQUEUE/INSERT] [ControllerCommand]